- Paying for College

 - Consumer Information

-To view a list of classes that will transfer to ACU, the Texas Common Course Numbering System is a helpful tool.
-Just choose the "Compare Institutions" option to evaluate the compatibility of your class to an ACU class.
+To view a list of classes that will transfer to ACU the Texas Common Course Numbering System is a helpful tool.
+Click on the "Compare Institutions" option to evaluate the compatibility of your class with an ACU class.

 For courses that are unlisted, please complete our transfer credit evaluation form.
 Course evaluations can take anywhere from 2-4 weeks.